farhan0167/web-car/README.md

 You can go to ` http://localhost:3000/ ` to see the ui.

 2. Now that the ui is running, you would need to run the flask backend which will serve the website.
-Go to the service folder from the command line, and then to venv, running the following: <br/>
+Go to the service folder from a new command line by running the following: <br/>
 ```
-cd service/venv
-source bin/activate
+. venv/bin/activate
 FLASK_APP=app.py flask run
 ```
 The server should be running on ` http://127.0.0.1:5000/ `.
 Now you can go back to ` http://localhost:3000/ ` to use the